Tuition & Fees

 Tuition & Fees – 30 week program billed equally per trimester – $23,400

 Students are responsible for providing their own materials and should expect these to range in cost from $1200 – $1500 per trimester.

 All students are required to purchase the meal plan.
-Rates subject to change.
+Rates & service to be determined.

 Student Residences are located on-campus, Rooms are assigned on a first-come, first-served basis.